ryanbarringtoncox/command_line_lyrics/README.md

 ## Intro

-I love the console.
+I love the command line.
 I love listening to music while I hack.
 I love getting the lyrics to songs quickly.
 It's a pain to fire up a browser, type a lyrics search into google, wade through the results, copy and paste.
 You get the idea.

 I spent a few hours trying out a few supposed lyric apis and had no luck.
 I want lyrics quick and easy from the command line in one command.
 Why not script what I've been doing?